50/50 (2019 film): Production

-The venture began production in 2016 with Sethu and Kannada actress and Shruthi Ramakrishnan in the lead roles.
+The venture began production in 2016 with Sethu and Kannada actress Shruthi Ramakrishnan in the lead roles.
 Santhanam, a friend of Sethu who previously collaborated with him in Kanna Laddu Thinna Aasaiya (2013) and Vaaliba Raja (2016), denied a role in this film, because he was only signing films that featured himself in the lead role.
 Director Krishna Sai says the film is about three IT guys: Sethu, Bala Saravanan, and Dheena from Kalakka Povathu Yaaru?, who have lost their jobs and are involved in petty theft to have a decent life.
 The film was shot in Chennai and Pondicherry.
 Ramakrishanan played a college girl in the film.
 Bavithra, a model anchor, was roped in to play the role of Shruthi's younger sister.
-Nandha Saravanan, who is known for his role in Ghilli, plays an inspector who will use the three IT guys to take revenge on his own personal enemies, which will be played by Rajendran, John Vijay, and Yogi Babu.
+Nandha Saravanan played an inspector who use the three IT guys to take revenge on his own personal enemies, which will be played by Rajendran, John Vijay, and Yogi Babu.
 Swaminathan and Kothandam were cast in supporting roles.

 In August 2019, the team restarted promotions and renamed the film from Aalukku Paathi 50/50 to Kadhal Modhal 50/50.
 The third heroine was revealed to be Mumbai-based model Shreya Gupta.
-Yogi Babu was promoted as the lead of the film due to his popularity, despite playing a supporting role.
+Yogi Babu was promoted as the lead of the film due to his popularity.
 Upon release, the film's name was shortened to 50/50.

 Soundtrack

 Soundtrack was composed by Dharan Kumar.
-Yogi Babu was picturized in a song titled Kolamavu Kokila, the name of the film in which he starred as the main lead, became popular.
+Yogi Babu was picturized in a song titled "Kolamavu Kokila", the name of the film in which he starred as the main lead.